-Throughout history, coal has been used as an energy source, primarily used for the production of heat to warm our bodies and cook our food and is used for a number of industrial purposes such as refining metals.
-Since the 19th century, coal is the largest source of energy used to generate electricity worldwide.
+Throughout history, coal has been used as an energy source, primarily for the production of heat to warm our bodies and cook our food and is used for a number of industrial purposes such as refining metals.
+Since the 19th century, coal has been the largest source of energy used to generate electricity worldwide.

 Coal has been used in South Africa since the Iron Age when charcoal was used to melt iron and copper.
 However, large-scale exploitation of coal only started in the mid-19th century.
-Coal has been instrumental to the industrialisation of the South African economy in the past and will continue to contribute to the country’s future growth.
+Coal has been key to the industrialisation of the South African economy in the past and will, for many years to come, continue to contribute to the country’s future growth.

 Coal is a fossil fuel and, as such, it is a non-renewable resource.
 Coal was formed in ecosystems during the Carboniferous Period millions of years ago.
 Made from prehistoric ferns, plants and trees that hardened due to intense pressure and heat, it consists primarily of carbon and is an excellent source of energy.

-At various times during our planet’s history, the Earth’s surface was covered with forests in low-lying wetland areas.
-These forests were buried underneath soil as ‘n result of natural processes such as flooding.
-As more soil was progressively deposited over them, the residual plant matter sank deeper and deeper and was further compressed.
-At the same time the Earth’s climate changed and temperatures rose.
+At various times during our planet’s history, the earth’s surface was covered with forests in low-lying wetland areas.
+Over the years and as a result of natural processes such as flooding, these forests became buried beneath layers of soil, becoming more and more compressed.
+At the same time the earth’s climate changed and temperatures rose.
 As the process continued, plant matter was protected from biodegradation and oxidation by mud and acidic water.
 Carbon was trapped in immense peat bogs that were covered and buried deeply underneath sediments.

 Under these circumstances, dead vegetation was slowly converted to coal through a process called carbonisation.